Heroes in Black

-Heroes in Black is a Singaporean television series loosely inspired by a Chinese short story in Xie Shi (諧史) by the Song dynasty writer Shen Shu (沈淑).
-The story is about a thief known as "Wolaiye" (我来也; literally "Here I Come") who stole from many wealthy households in the capital during the Southern Song dynasty.
+Heroes in Black is a Singaporean television series loosely inspired by a Chinese short story in Funny History (諧史) by the Song dynasty writer Shen Shu (沈淑).
+The story is about a thief known as "Wolaiye" (我来也; literally "Here I Come") who stole from many wealthy households in the capital during the Song dynasty.
 In this series, "Wolaiye" is the alter ego of a constable, who teams up a magistrate to fight injustice in the county.
 Both of them also become love rivals because they both fall in love with a lady boss of a restaurant.
-The series was produced by MediaCorp and starred Bobby Au-yeung, Li Nanxing and Fann Wong in the lead roles.
-It was first aired on MediaCorp Channel 8 in Singapore in 2001.
+The series was produced by Mediacorp and starred Bobby Au-yeung, Li Nanxing and Fann Wong in the lead roles.
+It was first aired on Mediacorp Channel 8 in Singapore in 2001.

 Plot

 The main character in the series is a masked thief called "Wolaiye" (literally "Here I Come") who steals from corrupt officials in a city, Zhencheng, to help the poor.
 The citizens regard him as their hero.
 Wolaiye is actually the alter ego of Song Dou, a constable who works in Zhencheng's administrative office.
 Song Dou aspires to serve his country but feels disappointed when he sees that the government is dominated by corrupt officials, so he decided to become a vigilante while pretending to be a constable at the same time.

 Feng Pobu is an official famous for his literary talent and unyielding personality.
 The Chancellor, who dislikes him, slanders him in front of the Emperor and causes him to be demoted and sent out of the capital to serve as an adviser to the magistrate of Zhencheng.
 When Feng Pobu discovers that the magistrate has been stealing national treasures and selling them to foreigners, he teams up with Song Dou and Prince Kang to stop the magistrate and expose his misdeeds.
 The magistrate is sacked and Feng Pobu replaces him as the new magistrate of Zhencheng.
 Feng Pobu continues to work together with Song Dou to bring peace to the citizens in Zhencheng.

 Song Dou and Feng Pobu gradually develop a love rivalry because they fall in love with the same woman: Liu Feiyan, the lady boss of a famous restaurant.
 Feng Pobu is attracted to her fiery personality and wants to marry her.
 However, she already has a crush on Wolaiye.
 Song Dou also has romantic feelings for Liu Feiyan, but is hesitant to reveal his identity as Wolaiye to her.